pfirsich/theshoemaker/posts/game-engine-requirements.md

 The engine can be built on Windows and Linux and both are equally important.
 And you can build your game for Windows, Linux, Mac and Web _out of the box_.
 `engine build --release mygame/` should give you distributables for all platforms without much fuss.
+Increasingly many game jams require all submissions to be playable in the browser, therefore a web export is very important.

 ### Single Executable